stickystyle/absrefined/README.md

 - `requests`: For API communication.
 - `openai`: For LLM and transcription API access.
-- `python-dotenv`: For environment variable management.
+- `tomli`: For parsing TOML configuration files.
 - `simpleaudio` (Optional, for GUI playback): For playing `.wav` audio chunks.

 External Dependencies: